You're Not a Programmer Until...

 - You copy and paste a code block from StackOverflow

-- You debug a program using
+- You debug using

 Console.WriteLine